-Two reviewers independently evaluated each study to determine its inclusion eligibility based on predetermined inclusion and exclusion criteria developed for each Key Question (Appendix A2).
-The target population was asymptomatic pregnant women.
-Included testing approaches were studies of screening questionnaires.
-The comparison for KQ1 was screening vs. no screening; for KO2a questionnaire against reference standard for elevated blood lead level (i.e., venous lead level).
-We included intermediate outcomes (i.e., blood lead levels) and for clinical outcomes included gestational hypertension, cognitive outcomes in offspring, perinatal and maternal outcomes.
+Two reviewers independently evaluated each study to determine eligibility for inclusion based on predetermined inclusion and exclusion criteria developed for each Key Question (Appendix A2).

+Populations of asymptomatic pregnant women were included, regardless of risk for elevated BLLs.
+Studies of screening questionnaires were included for Key Question 2.
+Comparisons were screening versus no screening (Key Questions 1 and 3); a questionnaire versus a reference standard for elevated BLL (i.e., venous BLL) (Key Question 2); and treatment versus placebo, no treatment, or usual care (Key Questions 4 through 6).
+Key Question 4 evaluated effects of interventions for elevated BLLs on intermediate outcomes (i.e., BLLs).
+Clinical outcomes were gestational hypertension, cognitive outcomes in offspring, and perinatal and maternal outcomes.
 Other outcomes were statistical markers of diagnostic accuracy, harms of testing (e.g., anxiety, distress, pain, or discomfort related to testing), and morbidity attributed to treatment (e.g., renal toxicity, sensitivity reactions).
-All Key Questions include studies of high- and lowrisk populations.
-We restricted inclusion to English-language articles and excluded studies only published as abstracts.
-Studies of non-human subjects were also excluded, and studies had to report original data.
-For Key Questions 1 through 3, we included studies conducted in the United States (U.S).
-We also included studies conducted in countries with a "very high" Human Development Index (considered applicable to U.S populations and practice) and included studies from countries with a "high" Human Development Index if no other studies were available.
-For Key Questions 4 through 6 (treatments for elevated BLLs) we included studies of asymptomatic pregnant women conducted in any country that evaluated interventions that focused on the individual or family (e.g., counseling, nutritional interventions, residential hazard control techniques and chelation therapy), but excluded studies of policies, laws or communitybased interventions focused on the primary prevention of lead exposure.
-We included randomized controlled trials of screening and treatments, and also included controlled clinical trials on effects of therapies on health outcomes, controlled clinical trials and prospective cohort studies on harms of therapies, and studies on diagnostic accuracy of screening questionnaires or capillary sampling.
+Inclusion was restricted to English-language articles, and studies only published as abstracts were excluded.
+Studies of nonhuman subjects were also excluded, and studies had to report original data.
+Studies conducted in countries with a "very high" Human Development Index39 (i.e., considered applicable to U.S. populations and practice) were included; studies from countries with a "high" Human Development Index were included if no other studies were available.
+For Key Questions 4 through 6 (treatments for elevated BLLs), studies of asymptomatic pregnant women conducted in any country that evaluated interventions that focused on the individual or family (e.g., counseling, nutritional interventions, residential hazard control techniques, and chelation therapy) were included; studies of policies, laws, or community-based interventions focused on the primary prevention of lead exposure were excluded.
+Study designs were randomized, controlled trials (RCTs) of screening and treatments; controlled clinical trials on effects of therapies; and studies on diagnostic accuracy of screening questionnaires or capillary sampling.
 The selection of literature is summarized in the literature flow diagram (Appendix A3).
-Appendix A4 lists excluded studies with reasons for exclusion.
+Appendix A4 lists included studies and Appendix A5 lists excluded studies with reasons for exclusion.